 Princess lilies (TM) (Alstroemeria X Straprisara), a mounded variety that makes an excellent cut flower, in a peachy orange shade that will play off the colors of the fire.

 Golden euonymous (Euonymous Japonicus 'Aureo Marginatus'), bright foliage with small clusters of yellow flowers.

-Crown of Bohemia hibiscus (Hibiscus Rosa-Sinensis 'Crown of Hibiscus'), which has large, eye-popping apricot-colored blooms.
+Crown of Bohemia hibiscus (Hibiscus Rosa-Sinensis 'Crown of Hibiscus') has large, eye-popping apricot-colored blooms.

-Dwarf bottlebrush (Callistemon Citrinus), which has red plumes of bloom that make their way down to the ends of the branches, resembling brushes.
+Dwarf bottlebrush (Callistemon Citrinus) has red plumes of bloom that make their way down to the ends of the branches, resembling brushes.
 The high focal point of the bloom makes a nice accent.

-Camarillo fiesta bougainvillea (Bougainvillea 'Monle'), which has a bright red-orange bloom trained to an upright form using bamboo stakes.
+Camarillo fiesta bougainvillea (Bougainvillea 'Monle') has a bright red-orange bloom trained to an upright form using bamboo stakes.

 Now that the plants are in place, add cushions to the benches, light the fire and break out the marshmallows.

 How to Choose and Maintain Climbing Plants

 Arches and pergolas shine when adorned by the right climbing plants.
 Learn how to choose and maintain your blooms with this gardening guide.